NatalieJClark/makerbnb/README.md

 - [x] Learn to build and use repository classes in Java.
 - [x] Learn to build Thymeleaf forms.
 - [x] Learn to handle form submission.
+- [x] Learn to secure my app using OAuth2.